zachleat/zachleat.com/_posts/2023-11-29-static-feedback.md

 > Zach Leatherman joins Mike Neumegen to discuss the background of Eleventy (11ty) and what the future holds for this static site generator.

 Thanks for having me on, Mike!
+And for episode #11 too 👀